DurgNomis-drol/ha_toyota/README.md

 #### Git clone method

-This is a preferred method of manual installation, because it allows you to keep the `git` functionality, allowing you to manually install updates just by running `git pull origin master` from the created directory.
+This is a preferred method of manual installation, because it allows you to keep the `git` functionality, allowing you to manually install updates just by running `git pull origin main` from the created directory.

 Now you can clone the repository somewhere else and symlink it to Home Assistant like so: